spring-guides/gs-rest-hateoas/README.md

 Run the service
 -------------------
-Run your service at the command line:
+If you are using Gradle, you can run your service at the command line this way:

 ```sh
 $ ./gradlew clean build && java -jar build/libs/gs-rest-hateoas-0.1.0.jar
 ```

+If you are using Maven, just type `mvn spring-boot:run`.

 Logging output is displayed.
 The service should be up and running within a few seconds.